donato/tofu/README.md

 ### How to build
 	Open a command line window in the local /src/ folder.
-	The first time you do this you will need ot install jshint by typing "npm install jshint -g" After that you can build by typing "ruby build.rb"
+	The first time you do this you will need to install node packages by typing "npm install" After that you can build by typing "grunt"

-	The build script will test your code for some common mistakes, and then build a new tofu.user.js file for you to test!
+	The build script will test your code for some common mistakes, and then build a new tofu-min.user.js file for you to test!

-	For faster development, I recommend you edit the build.rb file to automatically copy the new user script into your Greasemonkey install directory so that you can just refresh FireFox after building.

 ### Understanding Code Structure
 There are two folders, the
     /server/...
     /src/...
-The server folder contains the CSS files, javascript libraries and images which the script will download once upon installation.
+The server folder contains the CSS files and images which the script will download once upon installation.
-The src folder contains the source which is built using "build.rb"
+The src folder is only used to build the minified file.

-Although the User Script environment does not give us the luxury of AMD and other cool tools, we still want to program as modularly as possible.
-Thus we attempt to enforce a rule that each file will be a self contained object.